Saint Michael in the Catholic Church: Mentions in the Tridentine liturgy

 In editions of the Roman Missal before 1970, Saint Michael was mentioned in the Confiteor as recited by the priest and again in the altar server's response at Mass.
 He was mentioned also in celebrations of Solemn Mass when the priest put incense in the thurible, reciting the prayer: Per intercessionem beati Michaelis Archangeli, stantis a dextris altaris incensi, et omnium electorum suorum, incensum istud dignetur Dominus benedicere, et in odorem suavitatis accipere.
 Per Christum Dominum nostrum.
 Amen.
 (Through the intercession of Blessed Michael the Archangel, standing at the right hand of the altar of incense, and of all his elect, may the Lord kindly bless this incense and accept it as a savour of sweetness).

-Until Pope John XXIII revised it in 1960, the General Roman Calendar had not one but two feasts of Saint Michael, one on 29 September, the other on 8 May.
+Until Pope John XXIII revised it in 1960, the General Roman Calendar had not one but two feasts of Saint Michael, one on 29 September, the other on 8 May, each commemorating distinct events.
+The May 8th feast commemorates the Apparition of Saint Michael at Mount Gargano, while the September 29th feast commemorates the Dedication of the Basilica of St. Michael in Rome.

 Veneration

 Patronage

-Michael the Archangel is the patron saint of grocers, paramedics, mariners, paratroopers, police officers, and military personnel.
+Because of his association with scales to judge the souls of the dead, Michael the Archangel is the patron saint of bankers and grocers.
+Additionally, because of his role in leading the angels to expel Satan from heaven, Saint Michael is also the patron saint of police officers and military personnel.

 A large number of Roman Catholic churches around the globe are dedicated to Saint Michael, from Hammerfest, Norway, to Oeste Catarinense in Brazil.
 Saint Michael's feast day of September 29 has been solemnly celebrated in many locations since the fifth century.
 And many churches that honor Saint Michael are dedicated on the 29th of September, e.g., Pope Boniface IV dedicated Saint Michael's Church in Rome on that day in 610.

 Devotions

 Devotions to Saint Michael have a large Catholic following, and a number of churches are dedicated to him worldwide.
 Roman Catholic devotions to Saint Michael have been expressed in a variety of forms, including a chaplet and scapular.
 A number of prayers, novenas, and hymns are directed to him.